foreversd/forever/README.md

                      eg. forever start --uid "production" app.js
                          forever stop production
-    --sourceDir      The source directory for which SCRIPT is relative to --minUptime      Minimum uptime (millis) for a script to not be considered "spinning" --spinSleepTime  Time to wait (millis) between launches of a spinning script.
+    --sourceDir      The source directory for which SCRIPT is relative to --workingDir     The working directory in which SCRIPT will execute --minUptime      Minimum uptime (millis) for a script to not be considered "spinning" --spinSleepTime  Time to wait (millis) between launches of a spinning script.
     --colors         --no-colors will disable output coloring